Hrafn Gunnlaugsson

 Hrafn Gunnlaugsson (born 17 June 1948) is an Icelandic film director.
-He is the brother of mathematician Þorvaldur Gunnlaugsson and the lawyer Snædís Gunnlaugsdóttir and the actress Tinna Gunnlaugsdóttir.
 He is mostly known for his series of Viking films, sometimes called "Cod Westerns".
+He won the award for Best Director at the 20th Guldbagge Awards for When the Raven Flies.

+Life

+Gunnlaugsson is the brother of mathematician Þorvaldur Gunnlaugsson and the lawyer Snædís Gunnlaugsdóttir and the actress Tinna Gunnlaugsdóttir.
 He was married to Edda Kristjánsdóttir and they have four children: Kristján born 1968 who is a poet and playwright, Tinna who is an actress, Sól who is an art designer and Örk who is an artist and was born in 1993.
-He won the award for Best Director at the 20th Guldbagge Awards for When the Raven Flies.